Teaching Staff

 Mr. James Shea

-- Associate Professor; Director of Creative and Professional Writing Programme; Associate Director of International Writers’ Workshop
+- Associate Professor; Director of Creative and Professional Writing Programme; Acting Director of International Writers’ Workshop

 - OfficeRRS629